proddata/plugin-transform/docs/TRANSFORM_STRUCTURE.md

 ## Notes on Output

 - Task output uses JSON-safe Java values to avoid serializing Ion internals.
+- Processing counters are emitted as task metrics instead of output stats.
 - `output: AUTO` stores results when `from` resolves to a storage URI; otherwise it returns `records`.
 - `output: STORE` emits `uri` only; `output: RECORDS` emits `records` only.
 - If `type` is omitted, the expression result is returned as-is.